Zaidizz96/songr/README.md

 - http://localhost:8080/capitalize/{text} to convert text to uppercase.
 - http://localhost:8080/ to get all records from database , then put them in list<AlbumEntity>.
 - http://localhost:8080/addnew pass the album object to the form , allowing make new entity to save it later
+- http://localhost:8080/song-collections" to get all songs records from database and render them in this page
+- http://localhost:8080/addNew-Song/{albumId} pass the song entity to the form , allowing make new entity to save it later

 ## Routes